Cumulo-pro/cumulo-gnoland-infra/metrics/Gnoland_TM2_Metrics.md

 ### Metric: `num_mempool_txs_hist`

 **Description:**
-A histogram measuring the number of transactions currently in the mempool — transactions that have been broadcast but not yet included in a block.
+A histogram measuring the number of transactions currently in the mempool, transactions that have been broadcast but not yet included in a block.

 **Prometheus Query Examples:**
 ```promql